entando/entando-docs/vuepress/docs/next/docs/releases/README.md

 - Fixed CVE-2022-24823 (apache netty, Information Exposure)

 ## Deprecation Warnings
-- The runtime option to disable the AppBuilder (`APPBUILDERINTEGRATIONENABLED: "false"`) and use the AdminConsole to manage an Entando Application is now deprecated and may be removed in a future release.
+- The runtime option to disable the App Builder (`APPBUILDERINTEGRATIONENABLED: "false"`) and use the Admin Console to manage an Entando Application is now deprecated and may be removed in a future release.

 ## Previous Releases